pasky/grand-endeavors/README.md

 # Five Grand Endeavors

-A regular report to "the Board of Humanity" about major progress in five grand endeavors --- humanity's biggest ongoing R&D projects:
+Tracking humanity's progress in five grand endeavors --- our biggest ongoing R&D projects:

 * Robots (and Automation overall)
 * Space
 * Fusion (and Energy overall)
 * Cancer (and Healthspan overall)
 * Climate (and Environment overall)

+The initial purpose of this project is using AI to automatically compose a regular trustworthy report to "the Board of Humanity" about major progress in these areas.

 ### Manifesto